slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 Also worth mentioning that Jacob ("Israel") had to escape his somewhat threatening employer in order to start his nation.

+Maybe also that his blind father blessed him on his deathbed (see next chapters).

 ### On Earth

 > Can divide into two sub-chapters